dlin-me/geocoder/README.md

 ```

 Most of the fields are self-explanatory, the *partial* field indicates if the finding is an approximate (alway false for *reverse* method ), the *geoCoding* field shows the Google/Bing account used.

+If a address is not resolved (e.g. invalid addresss), the returned value will be `null`.

 ## 4. Configuration